stanulilic/stanleyulili.com-old/_posts/2020-03-04-global-objects-in-nodejs.md

 ```

 ## module
-----Needs more research --

-This this is  reference to the current module.
-It contains information about the current module that CommonJs can use to figure out how to import it the module.
+This global object is a reference to the current module.
+It contains information about the current module that CommonJs can use to figure out how to import the module.

-Everytime you create a file just we did when we created `main.js`, it becomes a module.
+Every time you create a file just like we did when we created `main.js`, it becomes a module.

  We can get all the information about the  `main.js` module by logging the `module`.